 Employers not subject to federal COBRA with two to 19 employees must continue to provide coverage for 12 months. |

 Not all health plans are subject to COBRA provisions.
-Let’s take a closer look at the types of health plans the law covers.
+Let’s look at the types of health plans the law covers.

-COBRA applies to employers with 20 or more full-time equivalent employees that offer group plans.
+COBRA applies to employers offering group plans with 20 or more FTEs.
 This includes private and public sector employers (except the federal government) and nonprofit organizations other than churches.
-Some states extend COBRA benefits to include self-funded insurance plans.
+Federal COBRA benefits also apply to self-funded insurance plans.
+However, only some state COBRA laws apply to self-funded plans.

-Group health plans40 under COBRA include any arrangements or benefits that provide any of the following:
+Group health plans under COBRA include any arrangements or benefits that provide any of the following3:

 COBRA doesn’t apply to plans that only provide life insurance or disability events.
-Health savings accounts (HSAs) also aren’t considered group plans.
+The federal government also doesn’t consider health savings accounts (HSAs) a type of group health, so they’re also exempt.

 Traditional group health plans, group dental plans, and vision plans are subject to COBRA.
 Employers offer these plans to their employees to provide comprehensive coverage at a low cost.

 Individuals who experience a qualifying event don’t have to elect COBRA coverage.
-COBRA premiums can be expensive without employers paying their portion of the premium.
+COBRA payments can be expensive without employers paying their portion of the premium costs.
 Luckily for individuals, losing employer-sponsored health coverage creates a qualifying life event.
 This makes individuals eligible for a special enrollment period (SEP).

-This allows individuals and families to apply for individual health insurance on the federal Health Insurance Marketplace or state exchanges.
-This type of coverage offers more flexibility, as consumers can choose a plan that best fits their needs and their budget.
+This allows employees and families to apply for individual health insurance on a public exchange.
+This type of coverage offers more flexibility, as consumers can choose a plan that best fits their needs and budget.
 It’s also cheaper than COBRA in many cases.

 The table below explains an individual’s options after losing coverage.